isaac-pj/vr-store/wiki.md

-no - analyze load performance and possible optimizations no - change router system to allow multi routers by id // add primitive c-router ok - wrapper component for primitive geometry
+no - analyze load performance and possible optimizations no - change router system to allow multi routers by id // add primitive c-router no - generate a custom font Montserrat based // preload this on a-assets no - check possibilities to use aframe-html-shader to render popups // https://github.com/mayognaise/aframe-html-shader ok - wrapper component for primitive geometry

 ## Exemples